nrfconnect/sdk-nrfxlib/bsdlib/doc/ug_bsdlib_porting_os.rst

 It is responsible for preparing IRQ for low priority BSD scheduling and trace scheduling.

 .. note::
-   When working with an application based on Zephyr, set the IRQ’s to a low priority (6 or 7) and enable them before exiting the function.
+   When working with an application based on Zephyr, set the IRQs to a low priority (6 or 7) and enable them before exiting the function.

-The function must also initialize timers and threads, which is required in case of a context that needs a timeout.
+The function must also initialize timers and threads (if there is a context that needs a time-out).
 If Nordic Proprietary trace is enabled, the medium for where to forward the trace must also be configured in this function.

 *Required actions*: